Scattering variability detected from the circumsource medium of FRB 20190520B: Methods

 where brackets denote time averages and $\delta t$ is a given time lag.
 Typically the skewness function is normalized using the third moment $\langle I^3(t) \rangle$, but this normalization yields a strong S/N dependence that renders large errors for many bursts in our sample.
 We mitigate this effect by normalizing with the mean $\langle I(t) \rangle^3$.
 For an asymmetric pulse, the skewness function is antisymmetric in $\delta t$, and maximizes at an amplitude $\kappa_{\rm max}$ and a lag $\delta t_{\rm max}$.
 When calculating $\kappa_{\rm max}$ and $\delta t_{\rm max}$ we only consider lags less than twice the burst width inferred from the ACF.

 The two-part skewness test assesses both the sign of $\delta t_{\rm max}$ and the amplitude $\kappa_{\rm max}$.
 For an exponential PBF, $\kappa(\delta t)$ maximizes at $\delta t_{\rm max} = \tau \rm ln2$, and $\kappa_{\rm max}$ increases with respect to $\tau$.
 For a Gaussian pulse convolved with an exponential PBF, $\delta t_{\rm max}/ \rm ln2 > \tau$.
 Noise can induce both positive and negative temporal asymmetries.
 For high S/N bursts this effect is negligible and the sign of $\delta t_{\rm max}$ for an individual burst provides one piece of evidence for scattering.
 A sample of noisy, intrinsically symmetric bursts will have equal probability of $\delta t_{\rm max}$ being positive or negative, but a sample of noisy, scattered bursts will preferentially have $\delta t_{\rm max} > 0$.
-One could also argue that intrinsically asymmetric bursts will not preferentially be biased towards positive temporal asymmetries.
+One could also argue that intrinsically asymmetric bursts will not preferentially be biased towards positive temporal asymmetries, {depending on the emission mechanism (which remains highly uncertain)}.
 The distribution of $\delta t_{\rm max}$ for a sample of independent bursts is thus also used to assess the presence of scattering.

 The second part of the skewness test assesses the amplitude $\kappa_{\rm max}$.
 When the S/N of a given burst is high (the exact S/N threshold depends on the burst width; see Appendix~\ref{appendix:skew}), the amplitude of the maximum skewness $\kappa_{\rm max}$ is compared to the maximum skewness of an exponential PBF with the same total width as the observed burst.
 The resulting ratio of skewness amplitudes is then compared to the ratio that would be obtained for a Gaussian burst, in order to determine whether the observed skewness is consistent or inconsistent with scattering to a given statistical confidence level.
 The full procedure for assessing the skewness amplitude $\kappa_{\rm max}$ is described in Appendix~\ref{appendix:skew}.